-For private and commercial rated pilots, adding on a Glider Type rating is easy.
+For current* private and commercial rated pilots, adding on a Glider Type rating is easy.
 You will fly with an instructor (usually only a few flights) until he solo’s you.
-You will then practice on your own until you are ready for the oral and practical test with a Designated Pilot Examiner.
+You will then practice on your own until you meet cfr-61.109 (f) (Private Pilot) or cfr-61.129(f) (Commercial Pilot) and are ready for the oral and practical test with a Designated Pilot Examiner (DPE).

 Did you know that glider pilots can stay aloft for hours and fly hundreds of miles on cross country flights, returning to their home field?
 Record glider flights are over 1000 kilometers and have reached altitudes over 76,000 feet.
 Here at Sky Soaring and in the Midwest, typical cross country flights range a few hundred miles with altitudes to 9000 feet.
 All this fun for cost of an aerotow or winch launch.

-Contact us today and learn how you can get your Glider Type rating.
+Contact us today and learn about club membership and how you can earn your Glider Type rating.